DeveloperFromUkraine/some-repo/demo-app/app/demo/demo-error-banner/demo-error-banner.md

 * Error banners should maintain their formatting and red font, as to draw attention to the user that there was a problem.

 ## Accessibility
-* Add a descriptive aria-label with the dismiss buttons tag
+* Add a descriptive aria-label to the dismiss buttons tag that describes the action of the button (ex: exit)
 * Refer to the Sample HTML for an example